smikhalevski/doubter/README.md

 `greet` guarantees that the input function is called with arguments, `this` and return values that conform the respective shapes.

-## Implementing a function
+## Ensuring function signature

-You can wrap an input function with a signature ensurance wrapper that guarantees that the function signature is type-safe at runtime.
+You can wrap an input function to guarantee that the function signature is type-safe at runtime.

 Let's declare a function shape that takes two integers arguments and returns an integer as well: